SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 ## Scripts to generate Execution Results

-First you need to download the scripts on your machine.
+You can use our Linux-VM provided in the release section for executing the experiment.
+On that machine, you first need to download the scripts and KernelHaven executables for executing the experiment.

 There are several options to accomplish this:

 ```